Committed to serving as an advocate for Illinois libraries

 Refining language and making consistent for district and municipal libraries the current qualifications for serving as a library trustee: Public Act 100-1476/HB 2222, signed into law in September 2018, updated trustee eligibility to those who had lived in the district for at least one year, those who are not "in arrears in the payment of a tax or other indebtedness due to the library district," and those who have not been convicted of a crime.
 ILA seeks first to change "payment of a tax or other indebtedness due to the library district" to "payment of a property tax;" primarily over concerns about breaching patron privacy.
 Second, we seek to have this law also apply to elected trustees under the Local Library Act so that municipal libraries and district libraries are treated consistently.
 SB 1149 has been introduced for this purpose.
 As of the close of the spring session, the bill passed the Senate unanimously and an amendment was added in the House to exclude the Chicago Public Library.
 The bill will likely be heard during the fall 2019 veto session but can be reintroduced in spring 2020.

 Continue to work with our partner organization, the Association of Illinois School Library Educators (AISLE) on an eventual goal to have a licensed school librarian in all schools in the state.
 ILA and AISLE recognize this is a long-term goal with interim steps, strategic alliances, and other approaches to be developed.
 ILA will continue to work with AISLE to outline a strategy.
 Currently, there are several pieces of legislation in the Illinois General Assembly:

--HR 10 No EDTPA: ILA and AISLE are monitoring this legislation, which proposes eliminating the EDTPA test as a requirement for professional educator licensure in Illinois.
-Licensed school librarians are required to have an underlying PEL along with a Special (PK-12) Endorsement in the concentration area of Library Information Specialist.
+-HR 10 No EDTPA: This legislation, which proposes eliminating the EDTPA test as a requirement for professional educator licensure in Illinois, was adopted and is a non-binding recommendation to the Illinois State Board of Education.